-The San Jose Jr. Sharks are no longer accepting applications for the 2016-17 season.
-If you are interested in helping with a team please contact Mike Janda, firstname.lastname@example.org.
-Thanks for everyone who applied, coaching announcements will be made in early April.
+The San Jose Jr. Sharks are now accepting applications for the 2023-24 season.
+If you are interested in coaching the Jr. Sharks girls or boys teams or have any questions, please email Curtis Brown, email@example.com.
+Coaching announcements will be made in early April.

 This page was developed for the benefit of our coaches.
 We understand that the time and effort you give to this program are priceless.
 The Jr. Sharks want to make sure that all of our coaches are educated and prepared for their season and specific team.
 Below you will find information we feel will give you the knowledge to maximize the performance of your team.
-If you ever have any questions or concerns please contact the Dir. of the Jr Sharks, Curtis Brown (email@example.com) or the DIr. of the Jr. Sharks Coaches, Mike Janda (firstname.lastname@example.org).
+If you ever have any questions or concerns please contact the Director of the Jr Sharks, Curtis Brown (firstname.lastname@example.org).

 Practices should be focused on your specific age group.
 Using the format above for breakdowns in skill development for age groups, develop plans that will benefit your kids.